enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/vim/Neovim.md

 ## packer

-> Neovim中的插件管理工具

-packer 提供的 command:
+> Plugin manager in neovim

+commands provided by packer:

-- `:PackerInstall`: 安装插件
+- `:PackerInstall`: Install plugins
-- `:PackerClean`: 移除未使用或不能使用的插件
+- `:PackerClean`: remove unused plugins
 - `:PackerUpdate`: Clean and update
-- `:PackerCompile`: 修改插件配置后, recompile才能生效
-- `:PackerSync`: 执行 PackerUpdate 和 PackerCompile
+- `:PackerCompile`: after modify the plugin config, recompile to make it work
+- `:PackerSync`: execute `PackerUpdate` and `PackerCompile` in one

 ## Nvimtree

 ## TeleScope

-- 文件查找, 查看变量定义, 变量引用

 command: